 Create professional waterfall charts to visualize how initial values are affected by positive and negative changes.
 Perfect for financial analysis, profit/loss breakdowns, and showing cumulative effects.

-Not sure how to format your data?
-Start with our sample dataset to see how it works, or upload your own data to get started!
+Not sure how to format your data? to see how it works, or upload your own data to get started!

 A waterfall chart is a data visualization that shows how an initial value is affected by a series of positive or negative changes.
 The chart resembles a waterfall, with floating bars representing incremental changes that lead to a final cumulative value.
 Each bar starts where the previous one ended, creating a cascading effect.